digitallinguistics/transliterate/README.md

 # [Transliterate][1]

 A small JavaScript library for transliterating and/or sanitizing strings.
 Works on Node (LTS) or in the browser.
+Tested against a wide variety of edge cases and unusual inputs.

 [View the complete documentation for this library here.][8]